 You may not think of couscous when you think of Italian food, but Sicily is famous for the North African dish.

-In fact, couscous is a staple in Western Sicilian cuisine, and when I returned to Palermo from San Vito Lo Capo, the first question many Sicilians asked me was ‘did you try the couscous?’
+In fact, couscous is a staple in Western Sicilian cuisine, specifically the province of Trapani, and when I returned to Palermo from San Vito Lo Capo, the first question many Sicilians asked me was ‘did you try the couscous?’

 Sicilian couscous, or Couscous alla Trapanese, is traditionally made from hand-rolling durum wheat semolina into small grains and steaming them in an earthenware pot.